cloud-ark/kubeplus/README.rst

 3. Orchestration

-   - What capabilities should we add to KubePlus PlatformStack CRD?
+   - What capabilities should we add to KubePlus PlatformStack CRD/Operator?
      File your suggestions as comments on `issue 339`_

 .. _issue 339: https://github.com/cloud-ark/kubeplus/issues/339